mapic/shiny/README.md

 ## About

-This is the Docker Compose files for a Shiny Server Pro setup using Shiny Floating License Server, Auth0 and NginX.
+This is the Docker Compose files for a Shiny Server Pro.
+It includes:
+- [x] RStudio Shiny Floating License Server
+- [x] Multi-factor authentication with Auth0
+- [x] Reverse-proxying with NginX

 Please see the [RStudio Documentation](http://docs.rstudio.com/shiny-server/) for more information.